PDF

 1. Project Setup

-• Select either of the new project templates during project creation.
+• Select either of the HCC project templates during project creation.

 • Choose the HCC Coding for PDF and Text (side by side) option if you need a visual representation of the original document while performing HCC coding.